NGO Registration in Jaipur

 NGOs are legally established organizations which are generally considered to be non-profit oriented groups whose ultimate purpose is to work for public interest towards the welfare of the public, child education, a social agenda, care of environment, wildlife, etc and they work independently from the Government.
 Generally, the activities of NGO’s are to promote the interests of the poor, protect the environment, provide basic social services, or undertake community development and to promote the art, culture and science in India.
 The full form of NGO is Non-Governmental Organization, NGO’s are also referred to as Non-Profit Organizations (NPO’s) sometimes

-Requirement for NGO Registration
+Requirement for NGO Registration in Jaipur

 Indian Trust Act, 1882 governs the procedure of registration and maintaining the trust in India although various states also enacted their own trust acts.
 Minimum members required for registration of Trust is 3 members.
 Further, the instrument by which this entire trust is created is called the “trust deed”.